 When you graduate, you may wish to remain in the UK to work and develop your professional practice.
 This page will give you an overview of the three most relevant visa categories for after-study work.

 If you need a visa to study in the UK, you will also need a visa to work here.
 The Start-Up, Tier 2 (General) and Tier 5 Temporary Worker visas are all suitable routes for recent or soon-to-be graduates.
-We recommend that you look at the information below to see whether one of these categories may be suitable for your aspirations before contacting the Compliance Officer (email@example.com) if you wish to discuss your options further.
+We recommend that you look at the information below to see whether one of these categories may be suitable for your aspirations before contacting the Compliance Officer (firstname.lastname@example.org) if you wish to discuss your options further.

 Please note: the deadline for submitting your Expression of Interest form has been extended to the 8th May 2020.
 We will review other deadlines in due course.

 AUB is a UKVI authorised Endorsing Body, which means that we are able to endorse first-time entrepreneurs who want to start a business in the UK.
 If we feel that you have an innovative and viable business idea, we can support your application for a Start-Up visa.

 You can read about the eligibility requirements for the Start-Up visa on the Home Office website; we also recommend that you read Appendix W to the Immigration Rules in full before formally expressing your interest in an endorsement.

 How do I get an endorsement from AUB?

 We only endorse AUB alumni and those with a connection to the University.
 Please email us on email@example.com if you have any questions regarding this.

 Please download and read the Application Process document on the right, which will give you further information about the Start-Up visa, the application process for endorsement and our assessment criteria.